Mr. Goodman is the Co-Chair of the firm’s Commercial Litigation Group, a senior member of its White Collar & Regulatory

 - Special committees of the boards of directors of two major pharmaceutical companies charged with conducting internal investigations concerning how certain clinical trials were designed and run, and how the trial results were treated.

-- The board of a global Fortune 200 company in connection with an unsolicited bid to acquire the company.
+- The board of a global Fortune 200 company in an unsolicited bid to acquire the company.

 - The board of directors of a major pharmaceutical company in compliance and governance matters involving the company’s Regulatory and Compliance Committee.

 - The independent directors of News Corp on a range of issues in connection with US & UK investigations relating to corporate conduct.

 - The board of a leading medical device manufacturer in a series of compliance effectiveness reviews, and a review of the board’s governance practices.

 - The Chief Risk Officer of a hedge fund in civil litigation and investigations relating to the Bernard L. Madoff matter.

 - The former CEO and Chairman of one of the world’s largest pharmaceutical companies in proceedings brought by the Nigerian government related to the antibiotic Trovan.

 - One of the founders of a large hedge fund in a criminal insider trading investigation being conducted by the U.S. Attorney’s Office in Manhattan.